armandmcqueen/conclib/README.md

 ```

-Define the request and response messages
+Define the request and response messages.
+Do this in a separate file that is shared
+between the actor system and outside the system.
 ```python
 import conclib